Omar Artan: Top African Referee Refused Access to US Before World Cup

 A Somali referee who was set to make history as the first official from his country to work at a FIFA World Cup has reportedly been denied entry to the United States.

-According to reports, Omar Artan was refused entry upon arrival at Miami International Airport over the weekend despite holding a valid travel visa.
+According to reports, Omar Artan was refused entry upon arrival at the Miami International Airport over the weekend despite holding a valid travel visa.

 Source: Getty Images